Hermosillo Mexico: 18 Reasons You Should Visit

-Hermosillo, in Mexico, it’s the capital city of the state of Sonora.
-It is the most populated city in the state and is located in northwestern Mexico, near the border with the United States.
+Hermosillo is the capital of the state of Sonora.
+It is the most populated city in the state and is also near the border with the United States.

 It’s an important commercial city due to its location.
 Also, there are natural landscapes where you can appreciate extensive flora and fauna.

 On the other hand, it has beautiful cathedrals, avenues, and streets impregnated with the culture and history of the city.

 A destination that combines history, entertainment, sports, and the best adventures in deserts, forests, and nearby beaches.

 Hermosillo is about a 3-hour drive from the U.S. border (Nogales-Arizona), and a 1.5-hour drive to Bahia de Kino, the nearest beach.

 There are several ways to get to Hermosillo, including:

 By Plane: The city airport has daily flights from major cities in Mexico

 By Bus: There are several bus companies that offer regular services to Hermosillo from other cities in Mexico.
 This can be a more affordable option and also allows you to see the scenic landscapes along the way